n-yan/surgical-lamp/README.md

 - CALIBRATED/NOT CALIBRATED

 ## PIN MAPPINGS
+The red/green/fault LED pin mappings will be replaced with LCD pins (6).
+Digital pins utilised: 11/14
+Analog pins utilised: 4/6
+Note analog pins can be used as digital pins if needed.

 | Description | Overview pin | Arduino pin |
 | ------------- | ------------- | -------------- |
 | RED20 – red LED (batt indicator)  **output** | DO4 | 4 |